Sycri/AMXModX-Plugins/scripting-shero/core/sh_readme.txt

 *
 *	Changelog:
 *	v1.3.0 - Sycri (Kristaps08) - 08/29/20
-*	 - Added Ham_AddPlayerItem since Ham_CS_Item_GetMaxSpeed does not catch weapon pickups or purchases
+*	 - Added Ham_AddPlayerItem since Ham_Player_ResetMaxSpeed does not catch weapon pickups or purchases
 *	 - Changed extradamage to use hamsandwhich Ham_TakeDamage.
 *	 - Changed the function chatMessage so that it uses client_print_color
 *	 - Changed most cvars from get_pcvar_num to bind_pcvar_num so variables could be used directly